s1natex/devops-cicd-demo/README.md

 # Hello World to Production: CI/CD + GitOps on AWS EKS

-- A `Hello World` app, containerized and deployed to `AWS EKS` via a GitOps Driven CI/CD pipeline
+- A `Hello World` app, containerized and deployed to `AWS EKS` or `Docker-Desktop Cluster` via a GitOps Driven CI/CD pipeline
-- Pull requests to `main` must pass tests before merge, and Argo CD continuously syncs `main` to the cluster for a secure GitOps delivery
+- Pull requests to `main` must pass tests before merge, and ArgoCD continuously syncs `main` to the cluster

 ## Project Overview:
 - Python Flask “Hello World” app with `/healthz` endpoint